S2GlobalMosaic/UserManual/docs/source/pages/MosaickingAlgorithms.rst

 #####################

 Input to the mosaicking process are surface reflectance values, from the so-called Level 2A (L2A) product.
 This product is operationally produced by the Copernicus (ESA) ground segment.
-Currently, ESA is using the Sen2Cor atmospheric correction processor for the generation of L2A products.
+Currently, ESA is using the Sen2Cor atmospheric correction processor [SEN2COR]_ for the generation of L2A products.

 .. .. todo::
-   We should link to Sen2Cor : http://step.esa.int/main/third-party-plugins-2/sen2cor/
+   We should link to Sen2Cor : http://step.esa.int/main/third-party-plugins-2/sen2cor/   -> Done

 The L2A product contains directional surface reflectances in 10 spectral bands (i.e. not BRDF corrected), a scene classification layer (SCL) providing information on cloudiness, snow and other pixel classification information,